mehmetcalkinli/HaberturkRatingSystemAutomation/README.md

-Here's a professional and clear GitHub `README.md` for your Habertürk automation project:

----

 # 📺 Habertürk TV Ratings Automation Project

 This project is an end-to-end automation system developed for **Habertürk** to streamline the processing and presentation of daily television channel rating data.
 The system automatically retrieves rating reports sent via email, processes the data, and makes it accessible via a modern web interface.